dilanipek/courier-tracking/README.md

    docker-compose  up  --build -d
   ```

-- Wait a little bit until `postgres` and `redis` container is Up (healthy).
+- Wait a little bit until `postgres` container is Up (healthy).
 You can check their status running
   ```
   docker-compose ps
   ```